trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 npm run xrefs
 ```

 `xrefs` are references to external glossaries (specifications).
-Each `xref` is checked against a local data collection to see if a reference already exists, maintaining the original version of an external term.
+Each `xref` is checked against a local data collection to see if a reference exists, maintaining an external term's original version.

 ### Option [4] Remove xref